-Follow the service on Instagram for career news and advice @trinity.careers.service
+Follow the service on Instagram for career news and advice @trinity.careers.service alerts tailored to your preferences.

 What do you want to do?
 How will you get there?
 We are here to support you in answering these and other questions about your career.